 For a fair comparison, LS50W were also connected to the Matrix X-Sabre Pro DAC, so both used the same source, amplification was the decisive factor between the two models.

 The LS50W sounded more dynamic and livelier, even more explosive on some tracks, while the LS50 sounded slower and calmer with weaker dynamic rises.

 The sound impact suffered the most, the difference was not huge but very noticeable in my case.
 In most cases, I listen to fast-paced music with fast dynamic rises and for this reason LS50W sounded more impressive.

 If I take into account the Hi-Res DAC and the internal streamer of the LS50W then the LS50 are being KO from the start.

 If you already have a very good integrated amplifier, maybe more suitable than the Azur 851A - not necessarily more expensive, but with a better synergy - then the discussion changes and the passive LS50 can be your winning ticket.

 Overall, the LS50 but especially LS50W, have impressed me due to the All-In-One package and impressive sound.
 Both models have shown me again that there is a huge jump in sound quality over the speakers used in the previous tests.

 It’s my first contact with a coaxial driver that sounds completely different from conventional multi-way speakers, the sound wall effect is very present on the LS50/W and the timing errors practically do not exist.

-I’ve been trying for more than 6 months building a stereo system that’s made up of a DAC, integrated amplifier, and speakers, and nothing has ever sounded the way I wanted in the listening room, but the LS50W is approaching is approaching the benchmark I am looking for.
+I’ve been trying for more than 6 months building a stereo system that’s made up of a DAC, integrated amplifier, and speakers, and nothing has ever sounded the way I wanted in the listening room, but the LS50W is approaching the benchmark I am looking for.

 So I decided to settle down and remain with a pair of LS50W.